stophi-dev/MapEmAll/README.md

 **The API is very limited at this stage and is likely to change in the future.**

 ## Why
-If you want to include a map in your web application, you must depend on an external service, which provides the maps for you.
-To reduce the dependency on a specific provider, it is a good practice, to write an abstraction layer.
-This makes it easy to replace your provider when needed.

-MapEmAll is such an abstraction layer to make you more independent.
+You want to have a map on your website.
+Therefore, you can use external map providers like Google Maps or Bing Maps.
+But you want to be flexible.
+You don't want to depend too much on these map providers.
+It should be simple to replace them, if you wish to.

+What you need is a common API for all map providers and MapEmAll provides this.
-And it is open source (MIT License).
+In addition, MapEmAll is open source (MIT License).
 You have full control to extend or modify it as you need it.

 ## Features
 * Load a map (Google, Bing or OpenStreetMap)